Home | The Doorway | Noticing Shop

 When the machines were finally removed, I had to relearn how to live — my heart functioning at less than five percent,

-I walk with them from shared experience, humility, and lived truth.
+I walk with them from shared experience, humility, and hard-earned truth.

 Not to fix.